ozgurakan/devopsblog/source/_posts/2013-02-21-clustered-storage-on-rackspace-opencloud.markdown

 After attaching these CBS volumes to their servers, we'll use DRBD to create a replicated storage volume.
 If you haven't used DRBD yet, you probably have a use-case so check out their project at [drbd.org](http://www.drbd.org/).
 Basically it is block-level replication between servers.
 This technology is useful for making nearly any technology redundant.
 Traditionally we only see DRBD over a dedicated physical ethernet interface or bond on physical servers, but this is the cloud and we have a different model.

 We will initially create a DRBD volume in a Primary/Secondary configuration, then move on to a dual-primary setup and use a distributed filesystem technology called [GFS2](http://en.wikipedia.org/wiki/GFS2).
-Through clevel locking this will allow us to have both of our servers mount the DRBD volume at the same time with read/write access.
-You could use this to create redundancy in anything from a simple web farm, to NFS server - and redundancy is what will make you successful with cloud technology.
+Through clever locking this will allow us to have both of our servers mount the DRBD volume at the same time with read/write access.

+After GFS2 we will look at building a highly scalable GlusterFS environment on CentOS, with 4 Gluster servers in distributed replica-2 configuration, and 2 web servers accessing a Gluster volume hosted on the 4-node cluster.

 ### A quick overview of the steps